-"I've been working around conveyors for 20 years and I've seen thousands of belts," Martin Engineering process engineer Dan Marshall said.
+"I've been working around conveyors for 20 years, and I've seen thousands of belts," Martin Engineering Process Engineer Dan Marshall said.
 "I've seen just about every problem that can be caused by a mistracking belt, but one thing I've never seen is a belt that runs true right out of the box.
 All conveyors, no matter how well designed and built, have some belt wander."

 A wide variety of circumstances can lead to mistracking, and operators have tried many things to correct the alignment.
 Some have elected to place an obstacle such as a block of wood in the belt path, so it won't travel too far out of line.
-This occasionally improves the situation, but more often it's just temporary and the belt will eventually slice through the obstacle.
+This occasionally improves the situation, but more often it's just temporary, and the belt will eventually slice through the obstacle.

-Many operators have realised that pivoting an idler is a quicker and more effective way to steer a belt.
-This approach is called "knocking an idler", whereby it is struck with a hammer and moved slightly to realign the belt.
+Many operators have realized that pivoting an idler is a quicker and more effective way to steer a belt.
+This common approach is called "knocking an idler," striking it with a hammer to move it slightly and realign the belt.